A sampling service redefining how we shop and use menstrual products

 Digital Sample Tracking Experience

-I led the design of our digital prototype, focusing on the sample trial tracking experience.
-Users can link their samples by reading the NFC tag on the bag with their mobile device.
-Then, they can mark the sample status as “in use” or “used”.
-After they finish using a sample, they can log their feelings about the product with a short reflective questionnaire for future comparison.
+I led the design of the digital prototype, focusing on the sample trial tracking experience.
+Users can link their samples by scanning the NFC tag on their bag with their mobile device, then mark each sample as “in use” or “used.”
+After completing a trial, they record their experience through a short reflective questionnaire, enabling easy comparison across different products.

 CONCEPT EVALUATION & DESIGN ITERATIONS

-To evaluate whether our design concept aligns with customer expectations and effectively addresses the challenge of spending money on menstrual products without knowing if they suit one’s body, we conducted an initial round of concept testing using low-fidelity prototypes.
+To assess whether our design concept met customer expectations and addressed the challenge of buying menstrual products without knowing if they would suit their needs, we conducted an initial round of concept testing using low-fidelity prototypes.

 In-Store Retail: Evaluation & Iteration I